icstephens23/Java-Spring-Boot-Rest-Service-Project/README.md

 Then run the application.
 The main java file to run the application with is MessageRestAPIApplication.java

-If you would like to run the application through command line the you will use this command:
+If you would like to run the application through command line then you will use this command:

     ./mvnw clean spring-boot:run